swiftwombat/screeps-vex/README.md

 ## Basic Vex Objects

 - **Vex**: Wrapper for Creeps, provides functionality for AxisMind interactions.
-- **Construct**: Groups structures with related functionality/purpose.
+- **Construct**: Groups structures (and rooms) with related functionality/purpose.
 Can themselves contain Constructs.
 - **AxisMind**: Distributes Directives and provides resources to Vex, Constructs or other AxisMinds based on their needs (i.e, spawning more Vex to assist in completeing an assigned Directive).
 - **Directive**: Contains the logic to complete a desired task.
 Used by AxisMinds to direct their aggregate object(s).
 Can themselves contain Directives.